Money Is Not The Enemy

 The Catholic Church, for example, does not allow members of Orders to possess material things.
 The motivation is not spiritual elevation, as some presume, but something more suspect.
 It’s a gimmick to maintain the financial heft of the church as this article reveals.

 Catholicism isn’t the only religion to take this approach but they do have a large footprint.
 If they are wrong, they are spreading their philosophy widely.
 Should we consider their approach the norm?
-Better yet, if property ownership is wrong for so many, should it be disavowed for everyone?
+Better yet, if property ownership is wrong for so many, should it be disavowed for everyone else?
 Should wealth be shamed?

 Those are fair questions.
 If property ownership is wrong, if wealth building is disallowed, then everything we do to earn money and manage it is implicated too.